pragsjain/react-money-hub-repo/README.md

 - This could be creating new components, simplifying existing ones, extracting helper function to simplify code or styling
 - Show us what you can do and implement a few of these if you have time

 We also ask that you update the readme with answers to the following questions

 1. Given more time, what other changes you would have liked to make?
+   - I would like to move the functions to utils or helper folder
+   - I would like to like to break index component into more components passing props

 2. What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.
+   -I would like to add Shimmer effect in UI that makes user experience smooth unless data is loaded -I would make it semantically more accessible and add web accebility properties like aria-label and aria-required

 ----

 **Optional**: If you have time, show us some more by fetching the data from the api
   - Currently the property data is hardcoded in the component, but it is also avaible via a Next.js api route
-  - Details of a property are located in the API at `/api/account`, use this endpoint to populate the app with data
+  - Details of a property are located in the API at `/api/account`, use this endpoint to populate the app with data -- Done using useEffect hook and axios
-  - Use whichever method or library you are comfortable with to fetch the data
+  - Use whichever method or library you are comfortable with to fetch the data --(Used axios)

 ----